 First of all, it is standing in the way of tax reform.

-But more importantly, Obamacare is in a death spiral, and if we do not pass this bill and move on to this new system, millions of people who are depending on Congress to act will be left with no insurance alternatives next January.
+And if we do not pass this bill and move on to this new system, millions of people who are depending on Congress to act will be left with no insurance alternatives next January.

 I'm also concerned that we talk about the spiral of this, Harry, and we've talked about this a lot internally at the ACLJ.

-There is this sense of that I think we have right now what I call a media filibuster Going on.
+There is this sense of that I think we have right now what I call a media filibuster going on.

-And we're going to talk about what's going on in Russia with lawyers that actually know how it really works, by the way, former prosecutors.
+And that is the media is going to focus, and we're going to talk about what's going on in Russia with lawyers that actually know how it really works, by the way, former prosecutors, and we're going to talk about that.

-The last thing they want to happen is that I'm talking about the left wing media here is to see the president sign a health care bill.
+But you look at the media filibusters going on, the last thing they want to happen is I'm talking about the left-wing media here, is to see the president sign a health care bill.

-But that's so this media filibuster is happening.
+So this media filibuster is happening.

 So we have to be aggressive in our advocacy on this.